Laravel File Storage Guide: How to Upload, Retrieve & Manage Files

 Then there are three parts of using the file store in Laravel: storing the files, retrieving the files, and deleting the files.

 The files are stored in Laravel using the Storage facade.
-Here’s how the process goes.
+Here’s how it works.

 Step 1: Import the Storage facade